 Despite the painful surgeries and separation from family, Victor views his tumor as a gift.
 “I truly feel blessed, I feel like a new person,” Victor said.
 “If it weren’t for the tumor I would never have come here and have all of these opportunities.
 I feel so blessed to be here, my professors and classmates, everyone is so nice.”

 That attitude is why Kenneth Honn, Ph.D., a Distinguished Professor of Pathology in the WSU School of Medicine, nominated Victor Chukwueke as a commencement speaker after getting to know him as a volunteer in the Honn cancer research laboratory.
 A line from his nomination letter reads, “Victor has braved situations and challenges that would humble many and that could have instilled self-doubt or insecurity.
 However, he created goals for his personal and academic life that he has systematically achieved with self-possession beyond his years.”

 Stephanie Tucker, Ph.D., a research associate in the Department of Pathology who supervised Victor in the lab said he embodies the characteristics of the ideal student.
 “If something in the lab doesn’t go just right, Victor goes out of his way to follow up on it and assure us that it will get done correctly,” Dr. Tucker said.
 “It’s a point of personal pride for him.”

 Dr. Honn added, “I have never in my life met someone with more of a positive attitude than Victor.
 He’s a jovial guy with a great sense of humor.
 He is to be admired.”

-In fact, achieving ones goals will be the theme of Victor’s commencement remarks, “I will tell everyone that everything is possible if you’re willing to work hard for it.
+In fact, achieving ones goals was the theme of Victor’s commencement remarks, “I will share with my fellow graduates that any thing is possible if you’re willing to work hard for it.
 No obstacle is too hard to overcome.”